The-UnknownHacker/Reddit-Wallpaper-Downloader/README.md

 ## Features

 - Browse wallpapers from any subreddit
+- - Now Includes searching Multiple Sub Reddits
 - Preview images before downloading
+-  - Also Preview There resolution now
 - Set images as desktop wallpaper directly
 - Download images to your computer
+- - Also Use this program as a wallpaper manager
 - Dark mode interface
+- - Now Supports Light Mode As well
 - Support for Windows, macOS, and Linux
+- Resolution Filtering - Always find the right resolution for you

 ## Installation